DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/22-Additional-Hypothesis-Tests.Rmd

 ## Other distribution for estimators

-In Chapter @\ref(HYPTESTCLT), we discussed the $t$ distribution, a different sampling distribution that is based on the CLT or normality assumption.
+In Chapter \@ref(HYPTESTCLT), we discussed the $t$ distribution, a different sampling distribution that is based on the CLT or normality assumption.
 In theoretical statistics, we often mathematically derive the sampling distribution by obtaining a sampling statistic, determining the distribution of that statistic under certain conditions, and using that information to make a statement about the population parameter.
 We now discuss another commonly used sampling distribution: the chi-squared distribution.

 ### Chi-squared